JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 end
 ```

-As you can see, the error message is unhelpful even such a trivial system of equations,
+As you can see, the error message is unhelpful even with such a trivial system of equations,
 as all variables are reported as "potentially missing".
 At least on the basis of our scientific reasoning however, both ``x, z`` have an equation.
 It is ``y`` that ``x`` introduced that does not have an equation.
 Moreover, in our experience these errors messages become increasingly less useful when a model has many equations and/or variables, as many variables get cited as "missing" from the variable map even when only one should be.

-**PBM** resolves these problems and always gives accurate error messages.
+**PBM** resolves these problems and always gives accurate error messages when it comes to
+the construction of the system of equations.
 This is because on top of the variable map that MTK constructs automatically, **PBM** requires the user to implicitly provide a map of variables to processes that govern said variables. **PBM** creates the map automatically, the only thing the user has to do is to define the equations in terms of what [`processes_to_mtkmodel`](@ref) wants (which are either [`Process`](@ref)es or `Equation`s as above).

-Here is what the user defines to make the same system of equations:
+Here is what the user defines to make the same system of equations via **PBM**:

 ```@example MAIN
 processes = [